On-chain transparency

 How Transaction Signing Works

-If you’re planning a withdrawal larger than 0.1 Bitcoin, or if one is urgently required, please reach out to your adviser via email and cc sign@thebitcoinadviser.com to notify us of the withdrawal.
-This helps us process your request in a timely manner.
+If you’re planning a spend greater than 1% of your vault, or if a withdrawal is urgently required, please reach out to your adviser via email and cc sign@thebitcoinadviser.com to notify us.
+Complete DocuSign authorisation promptly so cooling-off, the Confirmation Call, and TBA co-sign can proceed on schedule.

 ⏱️

-Processing timeframes: We will endeavor to sign transactions within 48 hours and sooner if possible.
+Processing timeframes: For invoice payments and spends of 1% or less, we endeavor to sign within 48 hours and sooner if possible.
+For spends greater than 1%, plan for the cooling-off period (default two days from when the request is created) plus the Confirmation Call before TBA can co-sign.
 Please note that this is long-term cold storage, and rush transactions are often a red flag that something is wrong.
 We wish to make sure funds are always safe first.

 What Is the Bitcoin “Mempool”?